-Full-time staff members of a CCP member church receive a 20% tuition scholarship in the Keeran School of Bible and Ministry in KCU's Master's Degree Program.
-This scholarship cannot be combined with the Alumni Discount.
+Full-time staff members of a Covenant Church Program member church receive a 20% tuition discount in the Keeran School of Bible and Ministry's Graduate Bible Program.
+This CCP tuition discount cannot be combined with the Alumni Discount.

 Ministerial Discount